 The EPA provides criteria for demonstrating compliance with this assurance requirement at 40 CFR §194.42.
-These criteria identify disposal system features that may have an effect on waste containment in the disposal system and requires the DOE to conduct an analysis to identify parameters considered to be significant to waste containment in the disposal system.
+The criteria identify disposal system features that may have an effect on waste containment in the disposal system and require the DOE to conduct an analysis to identify parameters considered to be significant to waste containment in the disposal system.
 These criteria also require the DOE to conduct preclosure and postclosure monitoring of the significant parameters.
-The DOE's analysis and proposed monitoring of disposal system parameters are addressed in Chapter 7 and Appendix MON of the CCA (DOE/CAO 96-2184).
-The EPA's approval of the parameter analysis and proposed monitoring is documented in the EPA Certification Decision (EPA, May 18, 1998).
+The DOE analysis and proposed monitoring of disposal system parameters are addressed in Chapter 7 and Appendix MON of the CCA (DOE/CAO 96-2184) and Title 40 CFR Part 191 Subparts B and C Compliance Recertification Application 2004 (DOE/WIPP 04-3231).

+The EPA approval of the parameter analysis and proposed monitoring is documented in the EPA Certification Decision (EPA, May 18, 1998) and in the EPA Recertification Decision (EPA, March 29, 2006).

-The objectives of this CMIP are to:
+The objectives of this Compliance Monitoring Implementation Plan are to:

-- Identify monitoring of disposal system parameters required to comply with 40 CFR Parts 191, Subparts B and C, and Part 194; and the terms and conditions of the EPA Certification Decision. - Implement a Compliance Monitoring Program that identifies the disposal system parameters being monitored, the organizations responsible for monitoring the parameters and the frequency for conducting the monitoring and reporting results. - Describe how monitoring data are assessed against repository performance expectations. - Define the quality assurance (QA) process used to ensure the validity of the monitoring data. - Define the process for reporting compliance monitoring. - Provide documentation of continued compliance for the DOE recertification program as described in DOE/CBFO 99-2296, Waste Isolation Pilot Plant Certification Management Plan (DOE, 1999).
+- Identify monitoring of disposal system parameters required to comply with 40 CFR Part 191, Subparts B and C, and Part 194; and the terms and conditions of the EPA Certification/Recertification Decision. - Implement a Compliance Monitoring Program that identifies the disposal system parameters being monitored, the organizations responsible for monitoring the parameters and the frequency for conducting the monitoring and reporting results. - Describe how monitoring data are assessed against repository performance expectations. - Define the quality assurance process used to ensure the validity of the monitoring data. - Define the process for reporting compliance monitoring. - Provide documentation of continued compliance for the DOE recertification program as described in DOE/CBFO 99-2296, Waste Isolation Pilot Plant Certification Management Plan (DOE, 2006).